How to maintain cash flow across the customer lifecycle

 How to stop failed payments

 Most payment failure issues can be avoided by using alternative methods.
-One of the most reliable methods of payment is bank debit.
+One of the most reliable methods of payment is Direct Debit.
 This is mainly due to the fact that the majority of payers have bank accounts, which don’t share the same failure possibilities as cards or other solutions (i.e. loss, theft, expiration).

-This reliability means that customer’s using the more efficient method of bank debit with GoCardless, on average, have a failure rate of just 2.9%.
+This reliability means that customer’s using the more efficient method of Direct Debit with GoCardless, on average, have a failure rate of just 2.9%.
 Those using our Success+ solution, which combines machine learning and automation to recover payments, have a failure rate as low as 0.5%.

 “Prior to [GoCardless], the process of processing and recovering a failed payment took up to 21 days; By using this function, we have the option of reducing this time to 7 to 14 days.”